scribe-org/Scribe-iOS/README.md

 ### • Base Functionality [`⇧`](#contents)

 The goal is for Scribe to have all the functionality of system keyboards.
-See the [Base Keyboard Features project](https://github.com/scribe-org/Scribe-iOS/projects/6) if interested in helping.
+See the [issues](https://github.com/scribe-org/Scribe-iOS/issues/) if interested in helping.

-<details><summary><strong>Current features</strong></summary>
+<details><summary><strong>Current base features include:</strong></summary>
 <p>

 - iPhone and iPad support